Mahendranath Ray: Works

-In 1873, he joined Dr. Mahendralal Sarkar's Indian association for the cultivation of Science and was one of its founding members.
+In 1893, he joined Dr. Mahendralal Sarkar's Indian association for the cultivation of Science and was one of its earliest faculty members, and later becoming one of its fellows.
 He had an aptitude for Mathematics, and he was made the head of Mathematics department there and published many journals on the subject.
 He published two books by the name of "Algebra Part I & II".
 He was made an honorary member of the Royal Mathematical society in London.
+He was also one of the early members of the Calcutta Mathematical Society, since its inception.
+He was regarded as one of the best mathematicians of the country at that time.